allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ## The Man In The Middle :busts_in_silhouette:

-When it comes to the analysis of network communication, one of the simplest, yet one of the most powerful tools you will ever need is [mitmproxy](mitmproxy.org).
+When it comes to the analysis of network communication, one of the simplest, yet most powerful tools you will ever need is [mitmproxy](mitmproxy.org).
 Never heard of it?
 You should really check it out, as it can save you hours of debugging in the future.
-In this case, I only used it to intercept network requests, but mitmproxy has much bigger possibilities (e.g. scripting).
+In this case, I only used it to intercept network requests, but mitmproxy has many more features (e.g. scripting).

 I started to intercept network traffic and displayed the map to trigger its network activity.
 Mitmproxy showed a lot of map tile requests.

 ![mitmproxy](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_410.png)

-There was a lot of requests finished with the `410` response code, indeed.
+There were a lot of requests finished with `410` response code, indeed.
 But wait... what? `410`?

 ![cat](/img/articles/2016-08-01-the-ios-bug-chase/cat.jpg)